 The Capstone Project will (i) integrate the knowledge and experience gained during the EII Fellows Program, (ii) enhance the availability and applicability of entrepreneurship or innovation education for future students, and/or (iii) have a material likelihood to create a positive lasting impact on EII, Johnson, and Cornell.
 Each EII Associate and EII leadership will determine the scope, appropriate time commitment, and deliverable(s) of the Capstone Project.
-This Capstone Project requirement may be incorporated into and satisfied by completion of the EII Associate’s work in item B above, depending on the nature and scope of that work.
+A Capstone Project may stem from one or another EII Associate’s involvement in the Hands-On Work above, depending on the nature and scope of that work.
 Also, an EII Associate may satisfy this requirement individually or as part of a Capstone Project team.
 EII maintains a list of ongoing and possible projects.
 An EII Associate may pursue any of these project, or the list simply may prompt an EII Associate’s thoughts and passions about other possible projects (not listed) to pursue.

 Course Requirements (Residential 2-Year and AMBA Program Students)